Gulf of Mexico Expedition Discovers Amazing Historic Shipwreck and More with Ongoing Exploration

 The 2013 Site 15577 project was made possible through sponsorship, grants and donations through the Meadows Center from foundations and private individuals to foster and further collaborative deepwater archaeology and science in the Gulf.

-Video from the seafloor and more information about the 2013 expedition can be found at Nautilus Live and Exploration Now.
+Video from the seafloor and more information about the 2013 expedition can be found at Nautilus Live.

 |(Credit NOAA Ocean Exploration)